rust-lang/blog.rust-lang.org/posts/inside-rust/leadership-council-repr-selection@5.md

 The March 2025 selections for [Leadership Council] representatives have been finalized.
 The compiler team has chosen [Josh Stone] as their new representative.
 [Eric Huss] and [James Munns] will continue to represent [Devtools] and [Launching Pad] respectively.

-We'd like to give our thanks to the outgoing representative [Eric Holk] for his many substantial and valuable contributions.
+We'd like to give our thanks to the outgoing representative [Eric Holk] for his many substantial and valuable contributions since the foundation of the Council.
+Eric helped to establish some of the core values of the Council, including transparency and accessibility of Council members.
+He drove the initial Project Director elections, and also strongly supported using project resources to advance the project, such as through project grants and developing support staff.

 [Leadership Council]: https://www.rust-lang.org/governance/teams/leadership-council
 [compiler]: https://www.rust-lang.org/governance/teams/compiler